 Although, now it feels as if the Game of Thrones has claimed its hold on the city, Dubrovnik was owned for a short time by the Venetians (yay!) and then became its own republic of Ragusa, ally of Ancona and rival to the Venetians.
-Remnants of Italian influence can been seen in everything – the architecture, the food, the color of the city itself – and you know how I feel about Venice!
+Remnants of Italian influence can been seen in everything – the architecture, the food, the color of the city itself.

-Like Venice, you need to escape the marauding day-trippers, let off their cruise ships for a few hours, and explore the tiny streets to discover the shops, bars, and sights you can’t find them anywhere but this city itself.
-Here are my top five favorites.
+Like Venice, you need to escape the marauding crowds and explore the tiny streets to discover the perfect Dubrovnik tips for shops, bars, and sights you can’t find them anywhere but this city itself.

-Perched on the hill, a short boat ride away from the town, it really is the only hotel to stay in Dubrovnik.
-You are near enough to make you feel like you are on a city break, but also far enough away to on a lounger with a cocktail in hand and imagine you are on a beach resort.
+My first of many Dubrovnik tips is the only hotel to stay in Dubrovnik.
+Perched on the hill, a short boat ride away from the town, you are near enough to make you feel like you are on a city break, but also far enough away to on a lounger with a cocktail in hand and imagine you are on a beach resort.
 Eat pasta at every meal – as they have mastered it as much as the Italians!
 We really didn’t feel the need to go into town to eat at all.
 When we did, we longed to get back to the hotel to try another of their, you guessed it, pasta dishes.
 Still, if you want to venture into town, the Riva is downstairs waiting for you.

 Up a small staircase and almost hidden from view, was my favourite store in Dubrovnik.
 Both a boutique and workshop, Clara Stones exults the product that once made the city great: Coral, aka the red gold of the Atlantic.
 The craft making and designing coral was lost to bigger, cheaper cities, but it’s now being revived at Coral Stones.
 If you have the time, watch as they make pieces in front of you.
 Not only is it mesmerizing, but also will make you long to purchase everything in the store.